mbod/upenn_itstaff_convention_2025/presentation.md

 #### 1. Communication Perspective

 * **Chat** = Conversation?
-  1. LLM 'chat' very unlike human conversation
+  1. LLM *'chat'* very unlike human conversation
   2. Better understood as individual *request-response* cycles
+  3. How can we build systems with LLMs that better engage in human conversation?

 <br/>